For your loved ones in addiction recovery, the holidays can be a very testing time for their recovery.

 - consequence: If a friend or family member pushes me on the topic of addiction or my recovery when I’m not comfortable discussing it, I will leave the situation.

-Remind your loved one that it’s ok if not everyone agrees with these boundaries.
+Remind your loved one that it’s OK if not everyone agrees with these boundaries.
 Not everyone in the room has to understand the boundary, but they should respect it.

 Help them proactively problem-solve a few issues they think might come up over the holidays and create boundaries around those issues.